OSC/ood-documentation/source/accessibility.rst

 Additional configurations needed.
 ---------------------------------

-Here is a list of additional configurations that are needed to acheive full compliance with the `WCAG`_ 2.2 guidelines.
+Here is a list of additional configurations that are needed to achieve full compliance with the `WCAG`_ 2.2 guidelines.
 Open OnDemand cannot ship with as they may be site specific.